SaniaZahra08/Class-Monitoring-Robot/README.md

 * If the output of the Serial monitor is still missing, hit the reset button once more.
 - Here, copy the IP address visible, we will be using it to edit the URL in python code.
  ### INSTALL VISUAL STUDIO:
-  First download the visual studio  [from here](https://visualstudio.[First download the visual studiomicrosoft.com/downloads/)
+  First download the visual studio[from here](https://visualstudio.[First download the visual studiomicrosoft.com/downloads/)
 Install the community version of Visual studio.
 Once downloaded install the software a welcome installation screen would appear, now select the community version.
 After this from numerous selecting boxes, and select Desktop development with C++.
 Now that you've chosen the, click on Install/Modify in the lower right area.
 This procedure will take some time because large files will be downloaded.
 Once loaded, it will prompt you to restart your computer.
 As a result, that will be done immediately.
-Now download the code [from here](https://github.com/SaniaZahra08/Class-Monitoring-Robot) Place the downloaded files, including the facial recognition file, image folder, and requirements file, in a folder.
+- Now download the code [from here](https://github.com/SaniaZahra08/Class-Monitoring-Robot) Place the downloaded files, including the facial recognition file, image folder, and requirements file, in a folder.
 `pip install -r requirements.txt`
  **Now open command prompt** in the same directory and write: